 Landlord insurance does not protect your tenant’s possessions; therefore, tenants will need to purchase a renters insurance policy.
 As a landlord, you can require your renters to have a renters insurance policy as part of their lease agreement.

-Landlord insurance is not mandatory, but it’s a wise decision for any property owner to protect their financial assets and properties.
-The easiest way to shop for a landlord policy is to comparison shop across multiple providers for the best deal and coverage, though this can be a time-consuming process.
+Landlord insurance is not mandatory, but it’s wise for any property owner to protect their financial assets and properties.
+The easiest way to shop for a landlord policy is to compare multiple providers for the best deal and coverage, though this can be time-consuming.
 But we can help!
 Talk to a TGS Insurance agent today, and we’ll shop your landlord policy across our bank of A-rated (or better) carriers to find you a policy that’s perfectly crafted to protect you and your financial investments.

 TGSI Tip: Consider purchasing an umbrella policy for an extra financial safety net.
 Depending on how much coverage you want, an umbrella policy can cost anywhere between $150-$300 per year.

 Surround Yourself With a Good Team